Too Too

-Too Too (6 October 1990 – 26 April 2023; တူးတူး) was a Burmese Lethwei fighter who competed in World Lethwei Championship.
+Too Too (6 October 1990 – 26 April 2023; တူးတူး) was a Burmese Lethwei fighter.
 He was the former WLC Middleweight World champion and was undefeated under traditional Lethwei rules, holding the 75 kg Lethwei Golden Belt from 2015 until his death in 2023.
 He also competed in a Lethwei superfight at Kunlun Fight 25 in Slovakia.
 Too Too died while in custody of the Burmese military known as the Tatmadaw on April 26, 2023.

 Career

 In 2013, Too Too took part in the 2013 Southeast Asian Games and 2013 Asian Indoor and Martial Arts Games in Incheon, South Korea winning the gold and bronze medal respectively.

 On 12 May 2013, Too Too faced former Golden belt champion Win Tun at Thuwunna Stadium.
 After landing a series of punches to the face and body, Too Too knocked out Win Tun in the third round.

 On 27 November 2016, Too Too faced Peruvian Muay Thai fighter Mateo Celi at Thein Pyu Stadium winning the fight by KO.

 On 6 January 2017, in Mandalay, Myanmar, Too Too faced world's ninth ranked Muay Thai fighter Chanajon P.K.
 Saenchai from Saenchai's gym, which ended in a draw.

 In 2015, Too Too competed in a Lethwei superfight at Kunlun Fight 25 in Banská Bystrica, Slovakia.
 He faced Igor Danis at 75 kg in the event organized in partnership with Kunlun Fight and the Slovakia Lethwei Association.
 The event was billed as the European Premiere of Lethwei marking the first Lethwei fights hosted in Europe.
 Too Too dominated the match and inflicted heavy damage to his opponent.
 The match was ruled a draw under Traditional rules.

 In July 2015, Too Too faced American Muay Thai fighter Cyrus Washington in the Monsoon Fighter event at Thein Pyu Stadium in Yangon.
 The match went for seven rounds rather than the sport's typical five.
 Too Too retained his undefeated record.
 The fight ended in a draw, but said he did not want to fight for this long again.